EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ---

-## Access buckets in other EIDF projects
+## Use buckets in other EIDF projects

 If you have been granted access to buckets in other projects, either to private buckets, or write access to public buckets, then you can access these using the same techniques as described for your own bucket and for public buckets.

 TODO: Check, edit for consistency with foregoing.
 How can this be checked?
 Does the user use their own project's access key and secret?

-### Access buckets in other EIDF projects the AWS CLI
+### Use buckets in other EIDF projects using the AWS CLI

 To read data from public buckets in other using the AWS CLI requires the use of an S3 URI of form `s3://<project-name>:mybucket/lothian/edinburgh/unis.csv`.
 However, as described in [Private buckets in other projects or public buckets](#private-buckets-in-other-projects-or-public-buckets) earlier, S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid and some S3 tools do not allow such S3 URIs to be used.
 The AWS CLI is one such tool.

-### Access buckets in other EIDF projects using Python
+### Use buckets in other EIDF projects using Python

 TODO: Copy blurb from [Read from public buckets using Python](#read-from-public-buckets-using-python).

-### Access buckets in other EIDF projects using R
+### Use buckets in other EIDF projects using R

 TODO: Copy blurb from [Read from public buckets using R](#read-from-public-buckets-using-r).